 Is Florida a Good State to Form an LLC?

 Florida ranks high on the list of desirable states to form an LLC because, according to the US Census Bureau, Florida has a 6.00 percent sales tax rate.

 It also ranks high in terms of low unemployment rates, as determined by the Department of Labor National Unemployment data.

-In addition, Florida ranked among the top ten states with respect to property taxes and corporate income tax on average - which are two major taxes that affect LLCs.
+In addition, Florida ranked among the top ten states with respect to property taxes, state income tax, and corporate income tax on average - which are two major taxes that affect LLCs.

 Finally, Florida ranks lowest when it comes to individual income tax rates in the US - which is a huge relief for business owners trying to keep their company afloat.

 This means companies can more easily invest those funds into other ventures and grow their business without having to worry about high costs from sales or income taxes.